-A powerful portrait of the role women play in modern rural businesses will be showcased by the Women In Farming Network at the 162nd Great Yorkshire Show.
+A powerful portrait of the role women play in modern rural businesses is being be showcased in a well-received photography exhibition from the Women In Farming Network.

-The result is a stunning snapshot of farming lives across Yorkshire, drawn together in an exhibition of 27 carefully curated images entitled ‘All in a Day’s Work’ which is being showcased for the first time at England’s premier agricultural show.
+The result is a stunning snapshot of farming lives across Yorkshire, drawn together in an exhibition of 27 carefully curated images entitled ‘All in a Day’s Work’.

 A sneak peek of the exhibition is offered at the top of the page with an image of Rachel Coates from Baildon with her Jersey calves.

 Kate Dale, Co-ordinator of the Women In Farming Network said: